FLOSolutions/Permabank/README.md

 Instead, log in using the admin site - localhost:8000/admin.

 Other problems you may discover indicate bugs and should be reported.

+# Contact #

+Bugs and feature requests should be reported to the PermaBank workstream at [collaborate.occupy.net](http://collaborate.occupy.net/projects/2/dashboard).

+There is also a [PermaBank development Google Group](http://groups.google.com/group/permabank-dev).